bihealth/sodar-core-legacy/docs/source/app_projectroles_basics.rst

 Projects
 ========

-The projectroles app allows grouping of data into **projects**.
+The projectroles app groups data into **projects**.
 Here, a **project** is a data container object that other objects can be linked to (typically through a 1:n foreign key relationship).
-A special type of project is a **category** which is allowed to contain other categories and projects but no other data type.
+A **category** is a sub-type of a project which is allowed to contain other categories and projects but no other data type.

 Using categories and projects, data can be organized in a tree structure of category and project "containers".
 Users can be granted access to projects using roles as described in the next section.

 User Roles in Projects
 ======================

-A **role** is a data type that has a string identifier in it score (e.g., "guest").
+A **role** is a data type that has a string identifier in it score (e.g., "project guest").
 Roles are assigned to individual users in the context of individual projects (a n:m relation from user to project with the string identifier).
-For example, user "paul" might be assigned the "guest" role in one project and another (or no) role in a second project.
+For example, user "paul" might be assigned the "project guest" role in one project and another (or no) role in a second project.
 Users can only have one role in a given project at any given time.
 New types of roles can be defined by extending the default model's database table of the projectroles app.

 The default setup of role types used in SODAR sites: